GA-repos/React_State_and_Props/README.md

 # React State

-In React, we can't change the values in props object.
+In React, we can't change the values in the props object.
 They are meant to be **immutable**.
 So, if we can't change the value in a props object how do we update our page?
 The answer is: **State**.

 ## Learning Objectives